sai-23/dplyr-murder-mystery/README.md

 There's been a murder in the tidyverse!
 A crime has taken place and the detective needs your help.
 The detective gave you the crime scene report, but you somehow lost it.
 You vaguely remember that the crime was a **murder** that occurred sometime on **Jan.15, 2018** and that it took place in **dplyr City**.

 Use the data sets included in `data` to figure out whodunnit!
+You can load the data frames into R by typing `load("data/dplyr_murder_mystery.Rda")`

 This project is currently a clone of https://mystery.knightlab.com/, with **SQL City** changed to **dplyr City**, which itself was inspired by a murder in Terminal City https://github.com/veltman/clmystery.